wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 version management and eager conflict detection.
 A transactional store instruction cannot be observed by both transactional and non-transactional loads until the writing transaction commits.
 In addition, both transactional and non-transactional store to a location in a transaction's read set will cause an immediate abort of that reader transaction.
+Since transactions are not guaranteed to complete successfully, such HTM implementations is called "best-effort" HTM.

 NORec, a lightweight software transactional memory (STM) design, features lazy version management and incremental lazy conflict detection.
 A transactional write to data items cannot be observed by